GECKODocs/Docs/docs/gs2.md

 ---
 id: gs2
-title: Finalize the User Setup
+title: Next Steps
 sidebar_label: Next Steps
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-## On Logging in
+## Finalise the User Setup

 Please make sure to edit your **username** and change your **avatar** as desired.
 It will help your colleagues **find you easily** when assigned to a task and find out who's working on the same / different tasks.